Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 ## 5. Amendments

+A majority vote of the Board of Directors shall be needed to change the Registered Agent of the Club or the Principal Office of the Club.

-Amendments to these Articles of Incorporation shall require an affirmative vote of a majority of Directors and of two-thirds of the votes cast by Active Members of the Club.
+Other amendments to these Articles of Incorporation shall require an affirmative vote of a majority of Directors and of two-thirds of the votes cast by Active Members of the Club.

 ## 6. Dissolution